 • Grants for Others are programs designed for nonprofit organizations, schools and units of government to support arts-focused events and foster a thriving, collaborative and innovative arts community through partnerships and financial support.

 • View or Download the FY22 Program Brochure

 • Definition of Art – How the CMAB Defines Art

-Draft Review Deadline: Draft reviews must be formally requested by email before the Draft Review Deadline.
+Draft Review Deadline: Applicants may request a draft review of an application.
+CMAB staff will review the application and identify any concerns.
+Draft reviews must be formally requested by EMAIL before the Draft Review Deadline.
 Contact the CMAB office if you do not receive confirmation of the request!

 Application Review Meetings are open to the public.

 - Application Deadline: Applications must be submitted by 11:59 pm on the deadline date.
 No exceptions.

 - Individual applicants must be reside in one of the four counties six months prior to the time of applying, be at least 18 years of age and either a U.S. Citizen or attained permanent resident alien status

 - Organization applicants must be schools, governmental units, departments or agencies of the State, or nonprofit tax-exempt as described in the Section 501(c)(3) of the IRS Code.
 An organization or group not meeting these requirements may apply to the CMAB through a fiscal agent.
 Any of the eligible organizations indicated above may serve as a fiscal agent.